siroj100/gover/README.md

 ##1.
 Gotermin

-###the job function is a func(context.Context)
+The job function is a func(context.Context)
-###The input context is only to handle condition where 1 interval has passed.
+The input context is only to handle condition where 1 interval has passed.
 It's perfectly OK to ignore it in function
 ```
 job := func(ctx context.Context){
 	fmt.Println("foo")
 }
 ```

-##1.1 hourly scheduler
+###1.1 hourly scheduler
-###this function will run on hourly basis. time location is required to make sure it's running in the correct timezone
+This function will run on hourly basis. time location is required to make sure it's running in the correct timezone
 ```
 jkt, _ := time.LoadLocation("Asia/Jakarta")
 hourly, _ := gover.NewHourly(job, "30", jkt)